IvanMiIosevic/Pokedex/README.md

 # Pokedex

-151 Pokemons // Basic pokedex in vanilla js
+151 Pokemons // Basic pokedex in vanilla js.

-Also tested a lot of things in this repo
+I Also tested a lot of things in this repo

 ## Table of Contents